silentdiverchris/Archivist/README.md

 It doesn't address the source files individually in this code at all, it purely reads the source directories to zip them up (see [below](#ArchivingSourceDirectories) for details); with one optional exception, below.

-If you enable the 'secure directories' function by defining some, it will delete unencrypted files in the set of secure directories, only when it's specifically told to with the DeleteSourceAfterEncrypt setting (which defaults to false), only after having checked an encrypted version already exists, or that a new encryption reported success and that the newly encrypted version of the file exists.
+If you enable the 'secure directories' function by defining some, it will delete unencrypted files in the set of secure directories, but only after having checked an encrypted version already exists, or that a new encryption reported success and that the newly encrypted version of the file exists.

 # Reports
 The system produces three reports after each run, currently they are written to the console as well as the log.
 Colour coding has things to be comfortable about in green, and things to be concerned about in yellow.